ninijay/pycurity/README.md

 This is a current work in progress.

 # List of Scripts and what they do:
+## crackers
+### unzip.py
+A simple zip-pw dictionary cracker.

+Usage:
+`
+python unzip.py -f <zipfile> -d <dictionary_file>
+`

+This script will crack a pw- protected zip file with a dictionary list.
+It will create a Thread for each dictionary_file line to speed up the process.

 ## scanners
 ### simple\_vuln_scanner.py
 A simple scanner for common vulnerabilities.